d4n3sh/thedaneshproject/content/posts/2007-01-18-hacks-windows-genuine-advantage-removal.md

   - 904267329

 ---
-Want to work around Microsoft&#8217;s protection, Windows Genuine Advantage?
+Want to work around Microsoft's protection, Windows Genuine Advantage?
 The people at [releaselog][1] have a good walk through with screen shots that will help you work around the the protection.
 Check it out by going to the link below.

 Windows Genuine Advantage (WGA) Removal